Top Patio Paver Pattern Trends for 2023 | Unilock

 6. Stack Bond Pattern

-The stack bond patio paver pattern is a simple and a classic design that is achieved by laying pavers in a straight, stacked pattern.
-The pavers are typically laid side by side and end to end, creating a uniform and organized appearance.
-This pattern is often used in modern or minimalist designs and can create a clean, sophisticated look for any outdoor living space.
+The stack bond patio paver pattern is a simple and classic design that is achieved by laying pavers in a straight, stacked pattern.

 Stacked Bond Pattern